 Feel free pass on copies of this document to others that may find it useful.
-I'll publish revised versions as I learn more about my HP3586 and discover new applications.
 I recommend you print out this document and the schematics in Appendix C, place it in a binder and add any additional notes you may wish just after the Appendix.
-Please don't revise the document, just send me any suggested changes or additions at n6py@arrl.net and I'll include them in future versions.
+Please don't revise the document.
 Otherwise there will be different versions in circulation with no revision control causing mass confusion for those attempting to use it.
-I'm also releasing it in the Adobe PDF format to discourage uncontrolled changes and for easy Internet downloading so I don't have to get into the book printing and binding business.
+I'm also releasing it in the Adobe PDF format to discourage uncontrolled changes and for easy internet downloading so I don't have to get into the book printing and binding business.
 I copyrighted this document to further control it and keep it's use free of charge by using the © symbol on the document's title.
+[Note: Sadly since the first version was written Bill has passed away]

 This document is dedicated to all those amateur radio operators that enjoy working on electronic circuits, measure the performance of radios, repairing their radios, measuring audio through HF radio signals, or restoring amateur or military radios that are keeping the hobby of amateur radio alive, well and interesting.
-So read on and I hope you enjoy learning about the wonderful world of the HP3586.
+So read on and I hope you enjoy learning about the wonderful world of the HP 3586.

-2. DESCRIPTION OF THE HP3586
+2. DESCRIPTION OF THE HP 3586

-2.1 General - For those not familiar with selective level meters they can best be visualized as a receiver having very high selectivity with a detector system capable of accurately measuring low power signal levels from +20dbm down to -100dbm and frequency over a wide range from 200Hz to 32MHz and.
-It also will output a signal of 0dbm, one miliwatt, at exactly the same frequency that the instrument is tuned to, which is usually the center frequency of the selected receiver band pass filter.
+2.1 General - For those not familiar with selective level meters they can best be visualized as a receiver having very high selectivity with a detector system capable of accurately measuring low power signal levels from +20dBm down to -100 dBm and frequency over a wide range from 200 Hz to 32.5 MHz.
+It also will output a signal of 0 dBm, one miliwatt, at exactly the same frequency that the instrument is tuned to, which is usually the center frequency of the selected receiver band pass filter.
 It's also a SSB receiver to aid in tuning the signal to be measured.
 Because of these features a selective level meter is extremely valuable for measuring and the analysis of audio up through RF signals, it's a whole lab of instruments in one package.
 Because of this it can be used to measure the performance of electronic radio and RF circuits, measure the strength and frequency of radio signals along with driving other electronic devices using it's one miliwatt low distortion output signal as a low power signal generator.

-The HP3586 family of selective level meters was designed to measures signal levels and frequency in selected portions of its total frequency spectrum on multiplex telephone transmission lines.
+The HP 3586 family of selective level meters was designed to measures signal levels and frequency in selected portions of its total frequency spectrum on multiplex telephone transmission lines.
 These frequency slices can be operator set by selection of filters from 20 Hz up to 3100 Hz in bandwidth that are front panel selectable.
 All versions will have 20 and 400 Hz filters.
 The A and B versions have one additional 1740 or 2000 Hz filter depending on model.
-Those with 003 option will have a 3100Hz filter and a noise weighting WTD filter that can be switched in series with the 3100Hz filter to reduce low and high audio frequency noise.
-The C version only has the 3100Hz filter without a WTD noise filter and no filter options.
+Those with 003 option will have a 3100 Hz filter and a noise weighting WTD filter that can be switched in series with the 3100 Hz filter to reduce low and high audio frequency noise.
+The C version only has the 3100 Hz filter without a WTD noise filter and no filter options.